HomeBoundary SurveysHow to Conduct Property Boundary Surveys in Kenya

 Location Sketch (if available): Any existing sketches or maps showing the approximate boundaries can be helpful.

 Search Report from the Ministry of Lands: This report will provide details about the property’s history and any existing registered encumbrances.
+For those preparing for boundary surveys in Kenya, gathering accurate paperwork is a crucial prerequisite.

 3. The Survey Process